joksan/JPU16/readme.txt

     carry flag.
 - Instruction timing is 2 clock cycles for every instruction, even jumps and calls.
-- Maximum clock speed is about 70MHz on an Spartan 3E FPGA.
-Higher speeds are possible on Spartan 6 and Cyclone IV.
+- Maximum clock speed is about 90MHz to 100MHz on an Spartan 3E FPGA.
+Higher speeds are possible on Spartan 6 (about 160MHz) and Cyclone IV (about 150MHz).